nfilep/Group-53---Code/README.txt

   * Javaxswing

 Getting Started
   To run the Bitconnect System, one will need to open Eclipse and run the Bitconnect class.
 This class is responsible for driving the system.
+A list of valid login credentials is provided in the users.txt file.
+The username and password are on the same line and are split by a space.

 Open Issues / Future Features
   * Adding different types of graphs to represent the data